hoothin/PagetualGuide/docs/rules/action.md

 ```

 + action: 0
-Fetch the url of next link and get the static html without any dynamic handling, it's the default action and the most fast action.
+Fetch the nextLink URL and insert static HTML with no dynamic handling.
+Default and fastest.
 + action: 1
-Load url in a iframe and get content after loading completed, it's for the situation when contents are loaded after page open.
+Load the URL in an iframe and grab the content after it finishes loading.
+Use when content appears after page open.
 + action: 2
-Create a iframe of full page of next link.
-Trim the page and insert into current page.
+Create a full‑page iframe of the nextLink page, trim it, and insert it at the bottom of the current page.